Certifier disciplinary condition report

 What do I get?

-The applicant will receive a written report from FRNSW outlining their assessment and recommendations for the application for certificate.
+The applicant will receive a written report from FRNSW outlining their assessment and recommendations for the application.

 The charge applicable is $2,600 for each day (or part of a day) spent by the Commissioner or a fire brigade member providing advisory, assessment or consultancy services.
 There is no charge applicable to local government authorities and consent authorities for this service.